chrisvana/repobuild/README.md

 - Forum: https://groups.google.com/forum/#!forum/repobuild

 ###### Why is this built using C++?<br/>
 Actually this started in Go, and there is no good reason for C++.
-The first open source code I needed to use it on was in C++, and being able to build the tool using the tool sounded useful.
+The first open source code I needed to use it on was in C++, and being able to build the tool using the tool appealed to the geek in me.

 ###### TODOs
 https://github.com/chrisvana/repobuild/wiki/TODOs